gennyble/gifed/recolor-extension.md

 # Recolor Extension DRAFT
+An extension to replace the currently active global colour table.
+There is no limit on how many may appear in a data stream.

+## Extension Scope
+The scope of this extension is every block following this one.

+## Extension Type
 I want to assume that if the decoder does not know the type of an extension, IE the extension label does not match with graphic control/comment/plain text/application, that it will silently ignore it.
 The decoder can always know the size, so it seems plausbile.
 But I cannot find any indication of so in the spec for 87a or 89a.

-## Extension Scope
-The scope of this extension is every block following this one.

-## Extension Type
 ### Regular Extension
 In the case where we determine that we don't need to "wrap" it in an application extension this extension's label shall be `0xF8`.
 This positions it directly below the Graphic Control Extension, `0xF9`.